robotalks/see/README.md

 ## Details

-TODO _ready the code for now, sorry..._
+TODO _read the code for now, sorry..._

 ## License
 MIT